MaartenGr/BERTopic/docs/getting_started/multimodal/multimodal.md

 docs = ds["train"]["caption"]
 ```

 The `docs` variable contains the captions for each image in `images`.
-We can now use these variables to run our multi-modal example:
+We can now use these variables to run our multimodal example:

 !!!
 Tip
     Do note that it is better to pass the paths of the images instead of the images themselves as there is no need to keep all images in memory.
 When passing the paths of the images, they are only opened temporarily when they are needed.